85pando/mcStats/README.md

 * mcStats can read log files.
 It does not matter, if they are plaintex (.log) or zipped (.gz).
 Several option included, simple help included.
 Most options do nothing at the moment.  )-:
 * --logins: counts the logins of each user
+* --verbose: only print unimportant stuff if requested
 ## Usage

 ## TODO